kevinfengcs88/nvim/README.md

 - Add sorting configuration to cmp
 - Add keymap to jump to treesitter-context
 - Add keymap to quit and discard changes
+- Fix weird bug in Python (?) where you cannot tab comments over that are at the leftmost column

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch